Editor’s note: This post was originally published on February 27, 2020 and updated on October 1, 2020.

 - Application fees, deposits, etc. required for obtaining care (but only if care subsequently provided)

-The following are expenses that you CANNOT use your FSA to pay for:
+In some cases, something you may think is an eligible expense isn’t included in the list provided by the IRS.
+The following are some of the expenses that you CANNOT use your FSA to pay for:

 Disclaimer: the content presented in this article are for informational purposes only, and is not, and must not be considered tax, investment, legal, accounting or financial planning advice, nor a recommendation as to a specific course of action.
 Investors should consult all available information, including fund prospectuses, and consult with appropriate tax, investment, accounting, legal, and accounting professionals, as appropriate, before making any investment or utilizing any financial planning strategy.